-Certified Occupational Hygienist (COH)® are entitled to use the post-nominals COH.
+Certified Occupational Hygienists (COH)® are entitled to use the post-nominals COH.

-Applicants must be Full members, have completed relevant tertiary studies, working in the field of occupational hygiene or one of its specialist branches for more than five years in a professional capacity.
+Applicants must be Full members, have completed relevant tertiary studies and have been working in the field of occupational hygiene or one of its specialist branches for more than five years in a professional capacity.

 COHs must be able to demonstrate on an ongoing basis to the AIOH Council and Certification Board that a satisfactory level of professional competence is maintained.

 The reward for becoming a COH is the personal satisfaction of knowing you have achieved the highest standard in Australia and you are recognised for your knowledge and experience by professional industry peers and colleagues.

 Members who achieve this status are entitled to use the post-nominals COH.